 Dispositions for maintenance of the transferor's family: dispositions satisfying IHTA84/S11 in part

 You need to apply this provision with care because, as a general rule, a disposition which confers interests other than pure maintenance provisions is not within IHTA84/S11 at all.
-It is considered that an apportionment under IHTA84/S11 (5) is appropriate only where the disposition of an identifiable part of the property transferred completely satisfies IHTA84/S11.
+An apportionment under IHTA84/S11 (5) is appropriate only where the disposition of an identifiable part of the asset transferred completely satisfies IHTA84/S11.

-By one instrument property is transferred to trustees to hold
+By one instrument Anthony transfers £100,000 to trustees to hold

-However, in accordance with the general rule given above, IHTA84/S11 does not apply to any disposition by way of settlement under which the capital will at some time be transferred absolutely and unconditionally to some individual other than the transferee.
+However, in accordance with the general rule given above, IHTA84/S11 does not apply to any disposition by way of settlement under which the capital will at some time be transferred absolutely and unconditionally to some individual other than for their maintenance.

-- the income to a child until he attains the age of eighteen for his maintenance, then
+- the income to her daughter Alice until she attains the age of 18 for her maintenance, then

-- the income to the child until the age of thirty, and then
+- the income to Alice until the age of 30, and then

-- in favour of a physically or mentally handicapped child who is a dependent relative of the settlor which is
+- in favour of a disabled child who is a dependent relative of the settlor which is

 - for the benefit of the child throughout their life.